slimboi/mot-labs/Deploy-Apache-Webserver-and-Configure-to-Use-Route53-Domain-Name/apache.md

 ![Ofagbule Website Parking](imgs/16.parking_page.png)

 This issue manifested as a "parking page" being displayed instead of the expected website content in Chrome and Safari.

+## Solution

+After investigating the issue, the following solution was found:

+- Updating the Name server details on the domain provider to point to the Name server details provided by Route 53 resolved the issue for Google Chrome browser.

+**Current Status:**
+- The website now displays correctly on Google Chrome.
+- The issue persists on Safari browser.

+### Key Takeaways

+1. **Importance of Name Servers**: Ensure that your domain's Name servers at your domain registrar match those provided by Route 53.
+This is a crucial step in the DNS configuration process.

+2. **Browser Differences**: Different browsers may behave differently with DNS resolution and caching.
+In this case, Chrome responded to the changes while Safari did not.